raveltan/movie-rating-crud/README.md

 ## Setup

-Before running the webserver, make sure that you have the created user john or you can follow the following steps:
+Before running the webserver,
-As an admin, run:

-Then run the migration sql from data.sql or run the following:
+Then run the migration as following:

 ```sql